-- A person will not be eligible to be a Committee Member and cannot be appointed or elected as such if:- - 43.1 he/she has been adjudged bankrupt, has granted a trust deed for or entered into an arrangement with creditors or his/her estate has been sequestrated and has not been discharged; or

-- 43.2 he/she has been convicted of an offence involving dishonesty which is not spent by virtue of the Rehabilitation of Offenders Act 1974 or an offence under the Charities and Trustee Investment (Scotland) Act 2005; or - he/she is a party to any legal proceedings in any Court of Law by or against the Association; or - he/she is or will be unable to attend the Committee Meetings for a period of 12 months; or - he/she has been removed from the Committee of another registered social landlord within the previous five years; or - 43.6 he/she has resigned from the Committee in the previous five years in circumstances where the resignation was submitted after the date of his/her receipt of notice of a special committee meeting convened to consider a resolution for his/her removal from the Committee in terms of Rule 44.5; or - 43.7 he/she has been removed from the Committee in terms of Rules 44.4 or 44.5 within the previous five years; or - 43.8 he/she has been removed or suspended from a position of management or control of a charity under the provisions of the Law Reform (Miscellaneous Provisions) (Scotland) Act 1990 or the Charities and Trustee Investment (Scotland) Act 2005; or - 43.9 he/she has been removed from the office of charity trustee or trustee for a charity by an order made by the Charity Commissioners for England and Wales or by Her Majesty's High Court of Justice in England on the grounds of any misconduct in the administration of the charity for which he/she were responsible or to which he/she were privy, or which his/her conduct contributed to or facilitated; or - 43.10 a disqualification order or disqualification undertaking has been made against that person under the Company Directors Disqualification Act 1986 or the Company Directors Disqualification (Northern Ireland) Order 2002 (which relate to the power of a Court to prevent someone from being a director, liquidator or administrator of a company or a receiver or manager of company property or being involved in the promotion, formation or management of a company); or - 43.11 at an annual general meeting, he/she has served as a Committee Member for a continuous period in excess of nine years and the Committee has not resolved to permit him/her to stand again or otherwise be nominated for reelection.
+- 43.1 A person will not be eligible to be a Committee Member and cannot be appointed or elected as such if:- - 43.1.1 he/she has been adjudgedis an undischarged bankrupt, has granted a trust deed for or entered into an arrangement with creditors or his/her estate has been sequestrated and which has not been discharged; or or is in a current Debt Payment Plan under the Debt Arrangement Scheme; or - 43.1.2 he/she has been convicted of an offence involving dishonesty which is not spent by virtue of the Rehabilitation of Offenders Act 1974 or an offence under the Charities and Trustee Investment (Scotland) Act 2005: or - 43.1.3 he/she is a party to any legal proceedings in any Court of Law by or against the Association; or - 43.1.4 he/she is or will be unable to attend the Committee Meetings for a period of 12 months; or - 43.1.5 he/she has been removed from the Committee of another registered social landlord within the previous five years; or - 43.1.6 he/she has resigned from the Committee in the previous five years in circumstances where the resignation was submitted after the date of his/her receipt of notice of a special committee meeting convened to consider a resolution for his/her removal from the Committee in terms of Rule 44.5; or - 43.1.7 he/she has been removed from the Committee in terms of Rules 44.4 or 44.5 within the previous five years; or - 43.1.8 he/she has been removed, disqualified or suspended from a position of management or control of a charity under the provisions of the Law Reform (Miscellaneous Provisions) (Scotland) Act 1990 or the Charities and Trustee Investment (Scotland) Act 2005; or - 43.1.9 he/she has been removed from the office of charity trustee or trustee for a charity by an order made by the Charity Commissioners for England and Wales or by Her Majesty's High Court of Justice in England on the grounds of any misconduct in the administration of the charity for which he/she were responsible or to which he/she were privy, or which his/her conduct contributed to or facilitated; or

-44 A Committee Member will cease to be a Committee Member if:
+- 43.1.10 a disqualification order or disqualification undertaking has been made against that person under the Company Directors Disqualification Act 1986 or the Company Directors Disqualification (Northern Ireland) Order 2002 (which relate to the power of a Court to prevent someone from being a director, liquidator or administrator of a company or a receiver or manager of company property or being involved in the promotion, formation or management of a company). - 43.1.11 his/her nomination for election to the Committee has been rejected in accordance with Rule 40.3 during the period between the return of the completed nomination form and the commencement of the relevant Annual General Meeting. - A person cannot be re-elected as a Committee Member if the Committee is not satisfied under Rule 37.6 of the individual's continued effectiveness as a Committee Member.
+In these circumstances the Committee must not allow the individual to stand for re-election - 44 A Committee Member will cease to be a Committee Member if: